-A typical landing gear is shown below.
+6. A typical landing gear is shown below.

-A Landing gear can be classified in to two types as follows:
+7. A Landing gear can be classified in to two types as follows:

-Fixed Landing Gear. (a) A fixed gear always remains extended and has the advantage of simplicity combined with low maintenance. lt produces parasitic drag in flight since it is not flush with the surface.
+(a) Fixed Landing Gear.
+A fixed gear always remains extended and has the advantage of simplicity combined with low maintenance.
+It produces parasitic drag in flight since it is not flush with the surface.